m-sureshraj/mocha-watch-typeahead/README.md

 ```

 Based on your mocha configuration, it collects all the matched
-test files and prompt autocomplete to filter tests by file name.
+test files and prompts autocomplete to filter tests by file name.
 You can filter tests by **glob** pattern as well.

 ![filter mode](https://raw.githubusercontent.com/m-sureshraj/mocha-watch-typeahead/HEAD/media/filter-mode.png)